motoki317/moto-bot/README.md

 For debugging:
 - `make db-up` to launch only the DB container.
 - `make db` to connect to DB (password: `password`).
-- `make test` to run tests.
+- `mvn test` to run tests.
 DB container needs to be launched.

 ## Production